Softeq/NetKit.Chat/README.md

 # NetKit.Chat

-NetKit.Chat is open source product which used to communicate people in real time.
-Chat provide you ability to send group and direct messages including images, manage groups and receive push notifications.
+NetKit.Chat is open source product which used to add communication feature into your solution.
+Chat provides you ability to send group and direct messages including images, manage groups and receive push notifications.
 This project uses ASP.NET Core 2.2 version.

 ## Features